Eagles Explorer Program

 - Increase academic success through knowledge of support services provided by LHU

-To find out about current events happening with the International Student Success Series at the Institute for International Studies, please visit the LHU events calendar and refine your search to the “Institute for International Studies.”
+To find out about current events happening with the International Student Success Series at the Center for Global Engagement, please visit the LHU events calendar or visit the Center for Global Engagement in 29 Ulmer Hall.

 International Friendship Program